sainaadira/sainaadira/README.md

 - reading and youtubin' lots of JS topics :books:
 - practicing data structures and algorithms :computer:
 -  building small practice projects :notebook:
-- riding my bike a heck of a lot more now that the weather's nice :bike:
+- riding my bike a heck of a lot more now that summer is here :bike:

 ## Call Me, Beep Me If You Wanna Reach Me
 or in this case just click these links